 4. Use the excavator boom to press the breaker firmly against the object.
 Do not pry the breaker with the boom.
 Do not press too hard or too gently with the boom.
-The force is correct when the tracks start to lift slightly from the ground.
+The correct force is applied, when the tracks start to lift slightly from the ground.